The Thing: Remastered

 “Grinding in this game feels endless and repetitive, making it hard to stay engaged with the story.”

-“The amount of time spent grinding for resources and levels detracts from the overall enjoyment of the game.”
+“The amount of time spent grinding for resources and upgrades takes away from the enjoyment of the gameplay.”